Petraea/dagobah-training/sessions/03-production-basics/ex3-nginx.md

 $ sudo ln -s ../sites-available/galaxy sites-enabled/galaxy
 ```

 After these config changes, nginx must be restarted.
 Again, unlike Apache, nginx does not have its own command to control the nginx server.
 It can be restarted with systemd's `systemctl` command: `sudo systemctl restart nginx`.
-It can also be instructed to reread its configs with a `SIGHUP` (e.g. `sudo pkill -HUP nginx`) but beware: it will not reload if there is a config mistake (these refusals to reload can be discovered in `/var/log/nginx/error.log`).
+It can also be instructed to reread its configs with `sudo nginx -s reload` but beware: it will not reload if there is a config mistake (these refusals to reload can be discovered in `/var/log/nginx/error.log`).
+Config can be validated with `sudo nginx -t`.

 ```console